Shriya-Padhi/100-Days-of-Code-Python/Day 5/README.md

 ```
 Output v1: fgdx$*924
 ```
 You can see that all the letters are together.
 All the symbols are together and all the numbers follow each other as well.
-Try to solve this problem first.

 In the advanced version of this project the final password does not follow a pattern.
 So the example above might look like this: